 - Have an emergency supply kit on hand.
 Make sure all items are restocked if you’re close to running out.

-As cold weather approaches, precipitation in severely low temperatures can cause large amounts of snow and sleet.
-These natural disasters occur when winds are 35 mph or higher, last for three hours or longer, and have the potential to cause damage to properties, such as burst pipes from frozen water or collapsed roofs from accumulated snow.
-In 2019, winter storms in the U.S. caused $2.1 billion in insurance losses.
+As cold weather approaches, precipitation in severely low temperatures can cause significant amounts of snow and sleet.
+These natural disasters occur when winds are 35 MPH or higher, last for three hours or longer, and have the potential to cause damage to properties, such as burst pipes from frozen water or collapsed roofs from accumulated snow.
+In 2021, winter storms in the U.S. caused a whopping $15 billion in insured losses.

 Freezing rain, ice, and snowfall tend to strike from early autumn to late spring.
 These winter storms or blizzards are the most common in the upper Midwest and the Great Plains but can strike in most areas of the country (with the exception of the Gulf Coast and California coast).